PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHunt-SwordsOfJustice.md

 ## Program Description

 Soft-reset for a shiny Sword of Justice.
-This program requires you to watch it since it won’t stop on a shiny.
+This program requires you to watch it since it won't stop on a shiny.

 ### Setup of Settings